-If your house is located on a cul-de-sac, you have probably heard that its feng shui is not very good.
-This is a very general feng shui statement, of course, because each house is unique.
-However, there are several reasons why even houses with the best energy flow—or feng shui design inside—might still have difficulty attracting good quality Chi when located on a cul-de-sac.
+If your house is located on a cul-de-sac, you might have heard its feng shui is not good.
+Of course, this is a very general statement because each house is unique.
+Still, there are several reasons even cul-de-sac houses with the best feng shui design inside might still have difficulty attracting good quality chi, or energy.

-Simply stated, here is why a house on a cul-de-sac needs help in improving its feng shui:
+A house on a cul-de-sac needs help to improve its feng shui for several reasons:

-- The quality of energy on a cul-de-sac is often either chaotic and restless, or low and stagnant, depending on the particular details of the cul-de-sac and the exterior feng shui of houses on it.
+- The quality of energy on a cul-de-sac is often chaotic and restless or low and stagnant, depending on the particular details of the street and the exterior feng shui of its houses.

-- The amount of energy that would usually be necessary, or needed, for one house, now has to be divided in between several houses.
-Another way to say it is that houses on a cul-de-sac are "struggling" for more Chi, or feng shui energy.
+- The amount of energy that would usually be necessary for one house is divided among several houses.
+In other words, the houses on a cul-de-sac are struggling for more chi.

-3. A moving garden element, such as a whirligig or other wind/solar powered garden sculpture is an excellent feng shui cure to help refresh and uplift the energy.
-Work with the 5 feng shui elements that are needed for the specific compass direction your house is facing.
-For example, a metal moving sculpture is excellent for the West, Northwest, and North bagua areas, while usually better avoided in the East, Southeast and Southwest feng shui directions.
+A moving decor piece in your garden, such as a whirligig or other wind- or solar-powered feature, is an excellent feng shui cure to help uplift the energy.
+Work with the feng shui elements recommended for the compass direction your house is facing.
+For example, a mobile metal sculpture is excellent for the west, northwest, and north bagua areas, but metal usually should be avoided in the east, southeast, and southwest feng shui directions.

-4. The main door of a house in a cul-de-sac needs both protection and strengthening.
+The main door of a cul-de-sac house needs both protection and strengthening.
 You can always strengthen your front door with the right feng shui door color.
-For example, if you have a South facing front door, you could go for a vibrant red color, which creates auspicious energy.
-Of course, this works best in addition to creating a lot of "energetic padding" between the main door and the street using smart landscaping tricks.
+For example, if you have a south-facing door, go for a vibrant red to create auspicious energy.
+And be sure to create a lot of "energetic padding" between the front door and the street using landscaping.